rolandnagy-ds/flyball_race_analysis/documentation/readme.md

 - celkem: the team’s total runtime
 - V/P/R: sign for Win (Vítězství), Loss (Prohra), Tie (Remíza)
 - překážky: height of hurdle
-- jméno oszlopok: name of the dog for that specific relay
+- jméno columns: name of the dog for that specific relay
-- 1.pes, 2.pes, 3.pes, 4.pes oszlopok: part-time of the dog for that specific relay
+- 1.pes, 2.pes, 3.pes, 4.pes columns: part-time of the dog for that specific relay
 -	the [‘vbehl’, ‘mimo’] values indicates errors that was committed by the dogs within running: vbehl = ’ran in’ error, mimo = ’outside’ error
 -	start: starting time of the dog running in 1st position
 	- the change-time variables can contain zero values, indicating early starts
- - stříd. variables: changeover time for a dog running in a given position
+ - stříd. columns: changeover time for a dog running in a given position
 	- ‘chyba’ value means early starts too, but less than the machine can calculate
 	- ’ok’ values means nearly perfect change times